Graph States and the Variety of Principal Minors: Applications

 \section{Applications}

-We propose two applications of the bijection of orbits of Theorem \ref{theo:main}.
-First, one shows how the four-qubit graph states classification can be deduced from the orbit stratification of $\mathcal{Z}_4$.
-Then, in the other direction, one shows how the knowledge of the five-qubit graph states classification can be used to obtain normal forms of the orbits of $\mathcal{Z}_5$.
+We propose two applications of Theorem \ref{theo:main}.
+First, we show how the $4$-qubit graph states classification can be deduced from the orbit stratification of $\mathcal{Z}_4$.
+Then, in the other direction, we show how the knowledge of the $5$-qubit graph states classification can be used to obtain representatives of the orbits in $\mathcal{Z}_5$.